Wat Phra Phutthabat, Saraburi is recognised as one of the top six Thailand Buddhist Temples and is well worth a visit on your next trip to Thailand.

 As you leave the temple grounds and return to your vehicle, you walk through a small market area that has food and fruits that I didn't even recognise.

-I enjoyed visiting this temple and am only sorry I missed the Buddha's footprint and I have added this Buddhist temple to my list of places to revisit.
+I enjoyed visiting this temple and am only sorry I missed the Buddha's footprint and I have added this Buddhist temple to my list of places to revisit in the future.

-I don't recall paying any entrance fee although some websites suggest that there is a small fee for entry.
+I don't recall paying any entrance fee to the temple, although some websites suggest that there is a small fee for entry.